unstoppabledomains/resolution-java/README.md

 - To run a build with associated tests, use `gradle build`.
 - To run a build without running the tests, use `gradle build -x test`.
+- To check unused dependencies use `gradle lintGradle`.

 ## Internal network config